Kerugoya

-It is situated in the former District of Kirinyaga.
-Travel directions by road from Nairobi, is through Thika road past Thika, Kenol and Makuyu (along the Thika Road).
+It is situated in the former Kirinyaga district.
+Travel directions by road from Nairobi is through Thika Road past Thika, Kenol and Makuyu (along the Thika Road).
 The road leads through Makutano until Sagana town, where a road branches off the East towards Kagio town up to Kirinyaga University branching North towards the town.

 You can also drive through the Plains of Mwea branching east at Makutano, famous for the largest rice irrigation scheme in Eastern Africa, passing numerous communes inhabited by the Kikuyu, majority of whom practise Subsistence farming.

 Kerugoya town mostly serves as an urban area to the inhabitants of Kangaita, Kimunye, Kagumo and Karia.

 Name

 The word is Kerugoya comes from Kikuyu words 'Kiri-guoya' which means 'The fearful (Bush)'.
-The place was formerly covered with thick bushes and when the whites arrived in the villages, they named the so-called 'Kithaka kiri guoya' (Gichugu Dialect).
+The place was formerly covered with thick bushes and when the whites arrived in the villages, they named the so-called 'Githaka kiri guoya' (Gichugu Dialect).
 Hence the modern name Kerugoya.